Myanmar: Literacy by Listening

 Overview

 The population of Myanmar is about 54 million, with between 80% – 89% practicing Buddhism.
 Christians constitute around 6.2% of the population.
-The government recognizes 135 different ethnic groups and estimates that there are about 200 spoken languages in Myanmar.
+The government recognises 135 different ethnic groups and estimates that there are about 200 spoken languages in Myanmar.
+The Sgaw Karen ethnic group have the largest Christian population among the ethnic minorities.

 Statistics

-• 54 million population
+• 6.2% of the 54 million population in Myanmar are Christian

-• 40% of Karen population are Christian
+• 53% of the Sgaw Karen are Christian

 Related projects